The Price of Adaptivity in Stochastic Convex Optimization: Introduction

-\paragraph{Paper organization.} The remainder of the introduction surveys our proof techniques and related work. \Cref{sec:preliminaries} introduces key notation and definitions. \Cref{sec:define-PoA} formally defines the price of adaptivity. \Cref{sec:lbs} proves our lower bounds. \Cref{sec:discussion} discusses conclusions and open problems.
+\paragraph{Paper organization and suggested reading order.} The remainder of the introduction surveys our proof techniques and related work. \Cref{app:info-bounds} establishes key lemmas on information-theoretic hardness that are useful for our results. \Cref{sec:known-params} sets up the necessary concepts and notation for stochastic convex optimization with known parameters, and proves our matching upper and lower bounds on quantile minimax error. \Cref{sec:define-PoA} formally defines the price of adaptivity, \Cref{sec:lbs} proves our lower bounds on it, and \Cref{sec:discussion} provides further discussion.
+For readers wishing to focus on the key aspects of our work we suggest skipping \Cref{app:info-bounds,app:high-prob-ms-lip,app:high-prop-lip-lb} in the first reading.